 It could be helpful to have an app which will allow you to organize your monthly and yearly expenditures.
 You may divide the budget into categories such as food expense, utility expense, rental expense, etc. It is very important to be realistic in setting your goals.
 Making this a habit will prevent you from spending unnecessarily.

-Japan is a country synonymous to point cards.
+Japan is a country synonymous with point cards.
 Most stores offer membership reward systems.
 These are actually worth signing up for as some cards can be used for other stores.
 Aside from the accrued points, the card will also enable you to have free goodies and seasonal discounts.
 This is very convenient if you’ll be living in Japan for some time, which means you’ll be visiting the stores more often.

 An example of this is WAON (ワオン), a Japanese electronic money system.
 It accumulates points every time you use it, but it has an expiration date so you have to renew to continue using it.